Xinglab/scCirRL-seq/README.md

 * Input
   * `rca_long_read.fq`: RCA long-read fasta/fastq file
-  * `five_prime.fa`, `three_prime.fa`: 5' and 3' sequence of RCA library.
+  * `five_prime.fa`, `three_prime.fa`: 5' and 3' sequences of RCA library.
 If a splint sequence was used, please split the splint sequence into two halves and use them as 5' and 3' sequences.
 Note that both 5' and 3' sequences need to have an orientation of 5'->3', i.e., 3' sequence needs to be reverse-complement

 * Command
 ```